lcccodes/configure-ad/README.md

 - Part 3: Install Active Directory and promote to a domain controller.
 - Part 4: Configure AD within Server Manager and add a Domain Admin
 - Part 5: Join the client to the domain.
-- Part 6: Use Powershell for adding users; Resetting Accounts and Passwords
+- Part 6: Adding multiple users with Powershell; Resetting Accounts and Passwords

 <h2>Word of Caution: 3 Places You Might Get Stuck (see ** within steps below) </h2>